TSedlar/pseudo-styler/README.md

   document.getElementById('button').addEventListener('click', () => {
     const element = document.querySelector('#test');
     styler.toggleStyle(element, ':hover');
-  })
+  });
 })();
 ```

 ### Explanation:
-This script will grab all of the stylesheets in the current document, obtain their href links, and pass the CSS sources into a css parser.
+This script will grab all of the stylesheets in the current document, obtain their href links, and pass the CSS sources into a hidden stylesheet to be parsed.

-The default one should work fine, but can be overridden.

 #### Thanks: